-Most hamster parents may not know of is their pet’s grooming, shelter cleaning, and care.
+Most hamster parents may not know of their pet’s grooming, shelter cleaning, and care needs.
 Unfortunately, negligent hamster cage cleaning doesn’t just make it stink; it can make your pet sick, not to mention you too!

 Here’s a good hamster habitat cleaning routine.

-Quick Steps of How to Clean a Hamster Cage
+The 6 Steps to Clean a Hamster Cage

 Step 1: Transfer Your Hamster to a Safe Place